De | En

 Journal of the European Economic Association

-(Deutsch) We introduce financial constraints in a theoretical analysis of illegal immigration.
-Intermediaries finance the migration costs of wealth-constrained migrants, who enter temporary servitude contracts to pay back the debt...
+We introduce financial constraints in a theoretical analysis of illegal immigration.
+Intermediaries finance the migration costs of wealth-constrained migrants, who enter temporary servitude contracts to pay back the debt.
+These debt/labor contracts are more easily enforceable in the illegal than...

 Attaching Workers Through In-kind Payments: Theory and Evidence from Russia"